-Hywel Dda has undertaken a procurement exercise to secure an approved supplier based upon the agreed framework and a locally agreed specification.
-Three suppliers were appointed to the framework of which two suppliers responded to the ITT (Nervecentre and Better UK).
+HDdUHB has undertaken a procurement exercise to secure an approved supplier based upon the agreed framework and a locally agreed specification.
+Three suppliers were appointed to the framework of which two suppliers responded to the Invitation To Tender (ITT) (Nervecentre and Better UK).
+System C indicated that they would not be responding due to concentrating their efforts elsewhere at this time.